List of DC Comics characters: K: Clay Ramsay

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Kryptonite Man is reintroduced in Action Comics #5, by Grant Morrison and Andy Kubert.
 His origin is told in Action Comics (vol. 2) Annual #1 (2012) (penned by Sholly Fisch).

 In this origin, Clay Ramsay was an abusive husband living in Metropolis.
 One night, Superman broke into his house while he was beating his wife and threw him into Hob's Bay.
 His wife subsequently left him and no one in the justice system could help him.
 Seeking revenge, he joined the mysterious "Project K-Man" (a private super-soldier project) after receiving an invitation from Dr. Abernathy (a nod to the pre-New 52 version of the character).
-Gaining superhuman powers, he attacked Superman but was defeated and arrested.
+Gaining superhuman powers from an experiment with Green Kryptonite, he attacked Superman but was defeated and arrested.
 He was released shortly afterwards by Sam Lane who believed he was needed as a countermeasure to keep Superman in check.
-K-Man agreed under the condition that the General would help him locate his wife.
+K-Man agreed under the condition that Lane would help him locate his wife.

-It was revealed that Lex Luthor had played a major role in the K-Man's creation.
-Also (as revealed in flashback), he had stolen Kryptonite crystals from the government while being employed by them.

-His subsequent activities are unknown, but a version of him from the near future was a member of the Anti-Superman Army.
-He was seen alongside two people with similar powers (one equipped with Red another with Blue) as part of a group called the "K-Men".
+Ramsay later died from the side effects of the Kryptonite radiation and was buried at Stryker's Island.